Skip to main content

 DecisionsDecisions capture system and user choices, such as selecting a login method (password, email OTP, or social login).
 In funnel analysis, decisions create explicit nodes and can be used as filters.
 Decisions are created by sending specific events.
 Read our section on Decisions for more details.

 SubflowsSubflows are smaller building blocks within a flow.
-They group related events into a logical unit, such as a passkey login or recovery step.
+They group related events into a logical unit, such as a passkey login or password enrollment.
 Read our section on Subflows for more details.

 UsersUsers in Corbado Observe mirror your own user entities.
 User references are used to group multiple flows for one user and enable a per-user view on authentication behavior.
 Read our section on Users for more details.